ddessy/PlayerCentricRuleBasedAdaptation/README.md

 ## Asset API

-- selects the metric features the developer is interested in
+- Select the metric features the developer is interested in
 ```java
 public bool RegisterMetric(String metricName)
 ```
-- sets a rule or pattern
+- Set a rule or pattern
 ```java
 public bool RegisterPattern (String patternName, String metricName, String featureName,
                              String timeInterval, String valuesRule)
 ```
-- the method that should be overwritten
+- The method `PatternEventHandler` should be overwritten
 ```java
 public override Object PatternEventHandler(Object patternInput, Object gameObject)
 ```
-- unregister a rule or pattern
+- Unregister a rule or pattern
 ```java
 public bool UnregisterPattern(String patternName)
 ```
-- sets/resets the asset timer at any time (the time is given in milliseconds) in order to synchronize it to the game engine
+- Set/Reset the asset timer at any time (the time is given in milliseconds) in order to synchronize it to the game engine
 ```java
 public void SetGlobalTime(int synchronizationTime)
 ```
-- sets the moving average time window
+- Set the moving average time window
 ```java
 public void SetTimeWindow(int milliseconds)
 ```